-- Eating at Southpark Seafood will instantly transport you and your family to the Oregon coast despite being only a 10-minute walk from campus.
-The contemporary restaurant makes a mean clam chowder and its seafood paella is a distinct offering you don’t see in many other seafood restaurants in Portland.
+- For a high-end celebratory meal, eating at Southpark Seafood will transport you and your family to the Oregon coast — despite being only a 10-minute walk from campus.
+The contemporary restaurant makes a mean clam chowder, and its seafood paella is a distinct offering you don’t see in many other seafood restaurants in Portland.

 - A meal at II Terrazzo comes with a lovely view of the Riverplace Marina by the Waterfront.
-On a nice day, dine outside at their sidewalk seating while diving into a plate of Ragù Della Domenica, a take on the traditional ragu Bolognese.
+On a nice day, dine outside among the restaurant’s sidewalk seating while diving into a plate of Ragù Della Domenica, a take on the traditional ragu Bolognese.
 Its classic baked lasagna, only served on weekends, is worth making a reservation for.

-- You can find another great meal at Dough Zone, located just on the edge of South Waterfront Park.
-Be sure to get an order of the popular xiao long bao (soup dumplings), bao (buns), and classic Chinese-style dim sum dishes.
-House specials like the green onion pancake, pan-fried to crispy and flaky perfection in scallion-infused oil, are not to miss.
+- Dough Zone, located just on the edge of South Waterfront Park, attracts crowds for its xiao long bao (soup dumplings) and other dough-centric dumplings and noodles.
+House specials like the green onion pancake, pan-fried crispy and flaky in scallion-infused oil, are not to miss.

-- Cheryl’s on 12th definitely knows how to lure you in, with its complimentary beignets dropped at your table as soon as you sit down.
-These little spherical powdered doughnuts set the standard for the rest of the food ahead.
-The menu boasts a substantial lineup of classic breakfast items to choose from and its large indoor/outdoor seating area makes for the perfect cute brunch spot to bring your friends.
-The Portuguese fried rice, croque-monsieur, and huevos rancheros are some unconventional brunch favorites on the menu.
+- Cheryl’s on 12th knows how to lure you in with complimentary beignets dropped at your table as soon as you sit down.
+The menu boasts a substantial lineup of classic breakfast items, and its large indoor-outdoor seating area makes for a cute brunch spot to bring your friends.
+The Portuguese fried rice, croque monsieur, and huevos rancheros are all strong contenders, depending on the day.

 - Fried Egg I’m in Love is a popular Portland favorite for breakfast sandwiches.
 The food cart in Pioneer Square is walking distance from campus and makes an excellent grab-and-go bite on a weekday or a weekend.

 - St. Barbra Pinoy Bakery is a little hidden gem on Southwest Sixth Avenue, serving traditional Filipino pastries and breakfast plates known as silogs, which include rice, eggs, and proteins like tocino or longganisa.
-There are limited seating options; bringing your food to the nearby Marquam Park can be nice on sunny days.
+The bakery offers limited seating onsite, but taking your food to the nearby Marquam Park can be nice on sunny days.

 - For a sweet treat, Behind the Museum Cafe is perhaps one of the only spots near campus serving soft serve.
 The cafe’s two flavors — matcha and hojicha — stay true to the cafe’s specialization in Japanese teas.